DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 ## Fixtures

 TestCafe tests must be organized into categories called *fixtures*.
-A JavaScript or Typescript file with TestCafe tests can contain one or more fixtures.
+A JavaScript or TypeScript file with TestCafe tests can contain one or more fixtures.

 To declare a test fixture, use the `fixture` function.